-The surrounding upslope of the unstable slope section contains mostly tea plantations owned by Adawatta Estate.
-There are many historical, famous, and tourist attractive places are located around the unstable area.
+The adjacent upslope section contains mostly tea plantations owned by Adawatta Estate.
+Downslope area is consisting with homesteads and thick vegetation cover.
+There are many historical, famous and tourist attractive places around the unstable area.
 Both local and foreign tourists visit these places through this main road.

-Refer Fig 4: Google image, cross sections, land use and risk elements of the location
+Refer Fig 4: Google image, cross sections, land use, risk elements and the photographs of special features of the location